sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-session.rst

-Accessing REST API Using Python & Session
+Accessing REST API using Python and Session
 ==================

 Fire Insights REST APIs can be accessed with Python.
 This page provides two examples of accessing the REST API's with Python.